 Many people know gin by the taste and smell of this unique spirit, but there’s a legal definition of what it is.
 In Europe and the United States, there are very specific laws that govern what gin is so that when a consumer picks up a bottle of it, they know precisely what they are buying.
 First, let’s provide some basic background.

-The only way any type of alcoholic drink can be called gin is if it contains juniper in it.
 If there are no juniper berries included in the gin, the product is only vodka.
 Juniper berries are not always the only ingredient, and sometimes are not even the most prominent flavor, but they are always present.

 The production of gin involves the use of a dual distillation process in most cases.
 This process includes a base spirit or ethanol.
 Then, several botanicals are added to it, with the prominent one being juniper.
 You’ll see a wide range of flavors available in gin, but the underlying flavor present is juniper.